quixio/quix-docs/docs/platform/tutorials/train-and-deploy-ml/train-ml.md

 # Train your ML model

-In this part you learn how to train an ML model using the data you imported in the [previous part](./import-data.md).
+In this part you learn how to train an ML model in Jupyter Notebook, using the data you imported in the [previous part](./import-data.md).

 You write code to train your model on this data.
 You save your model to a Pickle file, which you then deploy in the [next part](./deploy-ml.md) of this tutorial.

 ![](./images/train.png)

+This is just one approach that you might use if you are already familiar with Jupyter Notebook.
+You might also train your ML model directly in Quix using live data, or data played back using the [replay feature](../../how-to/replay.md).

 ## Install the required libraries